For more information about any area of our curriculum, please feel free to speak to your child's class teacher or the Principal Mrs Anne Bunning.

 The behaviour of children and adults within our school is rooted in mutual respect.
 We believe that children and adults should be caring and kind to one another throughout life.
 We discretely teach children life skills and reward positive behaviour at all times.
 As our children leave Bridgerule, we ask them to go into their community with the same care and kindness that they have shown at school.
 This is to all, regardless of race, sexuality, age, ability or religion.

 Children within our school are encouraged to be ambitious in their learning – to take risks, make mistakes and learn.
 This is evident in our daily lessons and in the wider curriculum opportunities we offer.
 All children will take part in an offsite trip at least 3 times a year and have visitors to enhance their curriculum 3 times a year.
-In addition, we offer residential trips to Bristol for our year 6 children. .
+In addition, we offer residential trips for our year 5 and 6 children. .
 We have close community links with the Anglican and Methodist churches, the local residential care home and businesses.
 These links provide us opportunities to perform Harvest, Christmas and Easter presentations, music and singing performances.
 These experiences build confidence in public performance and articulation in daily conversation.
 KS2 children also take part in a Summer Performance.
 These experiences allow our children to widen their horizons, grow ambitions and have greater aspirations for their future.

 In addition to some of the experiences above, children have regular and high-quality opportunities to take part in sport.
 We use the ‘Real PE’ scheme which enhances teachers lessons and planning for our Physical Education lessons.
 Children also take part in competitive sporting events run locally.
 Children will have many opportunities throughout their school career to represent the school.
 This includes children with SEN needs – we regularly participate in the ‘Ability games.’
 We want children to leave our school with a lifelong love of sport and a healthy lifestyle for the future.
 We provide swimming lessons for our Y4,5,6 children to ensure all children leave us with the ability to swim.